OcampMaria/README-Generator/README.md

 # ReadMe generator

   ## Description

-  <p>This is a README generator for anyone that would like to use it.
-It quickly creates a professional README for a new project by prompting questions on the console.
-This are the technologies used: Node.js, Inquirer npm, Json.</p>
+  This is a README generator for anyone that would like to use it.
+It quickly creates a professional README for a new project through a comand-line application.
+It prompts questions on the console using the [Inquirer package].
+The user can respond to those questions on the same local console.
+After they finish aswering all the questions, a new README.md file is created in their folder.

+  Technologies used to create the README include Node.js, npm, and the Inquirer package.

   ## Table of Contents
   * [Installation](#installation)